joannaflorence97/JoannaFlorenceMakes/content/blog/skull-pattern.md

 * Fill in the eye socket with 2 strands of black thread, horizontally in satin stitch.

 Step 2: **The vines**
-* Complete the vines with 2 strands of light green using stem stitch again.
+* Complete the vines with 2 strands of light green using stem stitch.
 Add the leaves using lazy daisy stitches.
 * Fill in each lazy daisy stitch with one straight stitch using 2 strands of yellow-green.
 * Add the pink french knots using 6 strands of hot pink.

 Step 3: **The large flower**
 * Work from the center outwards to produce the ombré effect on the petals.
-Start with the lightest pink
+This flower uses four different pinks.
+Start with the lightest pink and work long and short stitches, using 1 strand, from the center to roughly a third of the height of each petal.
+To create a more natural feel the long and short stitches should not be precise.
+* Take the next shade of pink, overlap with the previous shade of pink and work further up to roughly half of the height of each petal.
+* Continue to work in this natural way with the next two pinks until the petal egde is reached.
 * Fill the center of the flower with french knots in 3 strands of yellow.
+* Use fishbone stitch to start filling the leaf, using 3 strands of leaf green.
+Once you reach the top of the petal, work in satin stitch down each side of the leaf around the petal to complete the leaf.

 Step 4: **The small flowers**
 * Work again from the center outwards to proudce the ombré effect on the petals.
-These flowers just use two pink colours.
-Start with the lightest pink and work long and short stitches from the center to roughly the middle of the flower.
+These flowers just use the two lightest pink colours.
+Start with the lightest pink and work long and short stitches, using 1 strand, from the center to roughly half the height of the flower.
 To create a more natural feel the long and short stitches should not be precise.
+* Take the next shade of pink and overlap with the previous shade of pink to work to the petal edge.
-* Fill the center of the flower with french knots in 3 strands of yellow.
+* Fill the center of each flower with french knots in 3 strands of yellow.
+* To complete the leaf on the lower flower, use fishbone stitch and 2 strands of light green.